avelaxonov/script-vault/species-counter/README.md

 Everything runs locally in your browser.
 Your photos are never uploaded anywhere.

-Go down for MATLAB version
+Scroll down for details on MATLAB script version

 ## Files